Anglo-Chinese School (Independent): Awards

-It has been consistently ranked as one of the top secondary schools in Singapore.
+Examinations

 In the GCE 'Ordinary' level examinations, ACS(I) had been ranked in the top 15 institutions in Singapore for a number of years since 1995.
 In 2008 it was reported that ACS(I) students taking the IB exams for the first time had produced results among the best in the world: nine students had obtained the perfect score of 45, making up almost half the 20 candidates worldwide to do so.
 It was also reported that ACS(I)'s performance put it among the top three IB schools in the world.
 In 2010, 27 students worldwide were reported to have achieved the perfect score, of whom 13 came from the ACS(I) November 2009 examination cohort.
 In 2011, it produced 28 students who earned the perfect score.
 The number of perfect scorers increased to 29 in 2012. and 37 in 2013.
 In 2014, the school produced 32 of the 43 students nationwide who obtained perfect scores.
 In 2015, 34 students scored the perfect score.
 In 2016, 41 scored the perfect score, accounting for the 48 in Singapore and 81 worldwide to do so.
 In 2018 ACS scored an average of 41.6 points per IBDP student making it the top IB school in the world as per the league tables published by Education Advisers Ltd.